sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/validators.md

 At this point, you have a new validator, with its own genesis file located at `$HOME/.nymd/config/genesis.json`.
 You will need to **replace the contents of that file** that with the Nym-Sandbox [genesis file](https://nymtech.net/testnets/sandbox/genesis.json).

-You can use the following command to download the one for Milhon:
+You can use the following command to download the one for Sandbox:

 ```
 wget  -O $HOME/.nymd/config/genesis.json https://nymtech.net/testnets/sandbox/genesis.json